 42. Vagamon Waterfall Trek

 How does a ‘river-side lunch’ sound?
 Do you have what it takes to hunt down hidden waterfalls?
-Sandwiched between Idukki and Kottayam districts of Kerala is Vagamon, the pristine hill station.
+Sandwiched between the Idukki and Kottayam districts of Kerala is Vagamon, the pristine hill station.
 Vagamon is an ideal weekend getaway for all those wanting to walk away from the city hustle.

-Have an adventure, trekking amidst the lush greens and experience an off-road jeep ride through the Western Ghats.
+Have an adventure, trekking amidst the lush greens, and experience an off-road jeep ride through the Western Ghats.

 Distance from Bangalore: 552 Kms